LTSchmiddy/loz-majoras-mask-pc-edition-project64/readme.md

 ## 5) Links

-http://www.SNES9x.com/ - Snes9X's official website.
-If it's not a question related to my changes, look here.

-https://github.com/LTSchmiddy/link-to-the-past-pc-edition-snes9x - The source code for this project.

-https://github.com/snes9xgit/snes9x - The source code for the official version of Snes9X, on which my version is based.

-https://www.romhacking.net/hacks/2594/ - ShadowOne333's "A Link to the Past: Redux" rom hack.
-IT makes a number of improvements to the game, and so I definitely recommend using this ROM hack over the vanilla version.

 https://visualstudio.microsoft.com/downloads/ - If you wanna try to work on my code, you're gonna need Microsoft Visual Studio 2017 - Community Edition (which is what I used).